 Endodontics Williamsburg, VA

 A root canal is a significant dental procedure for maintaining your natural smile.
 It allows Dr. Hall to save a tooth from extraction.
-Our office can offer experienced and comprehensive care for your endodontic needs, helping to alleviate discomfort and restore oral health and wellness.
+We specialize in relieving your tooth pain and restoring your health with expert, compassionate care.

 Endodontics: Specialized procedures for sensitive tissue

 Endodontics is a dental specialty that relates to the tooth pulp and the tissues surrounding the root of a tooth.
-If the pulp, which contains nerves, arterioles, venules, lymphatic tissues, and fibrous tissues, becomes diseased or injured, endodontic treatment is required to save the tooth.
+Every tooth has a soft inner core.
+If something damages or infects this core, endodontic treatment (a root canal) is necessary to save the tooth.

 REASONS FOR NEEDING A ROOT CANAL